johnniecosmos/EthereumBridge/README.md

 ### App settings
 logger_name - project logger name (arbitrary)
 signatures_threshold - how many signers are required in order to sign a tx (validators)
-blocks_confirmation_required - how many blocks on ethereum to wait, before treating it as "confirmed".
+eth_confirmations - how many blocks on ethereum to wait, before treating it as "confirmed".
-default_sleep_time_interval - how long to wait while between chain sampling.
+sleep_interval - how long to wait while between chain sampling.
 provider_address - web3 endpoint that will be used to query Ethereum.
-ethr_start_block - the block from which the manager starts scanning for missed tx (in catch_up mode), optional ethr_signer_start_block - the block from which the signer starts scanning for missed tx (in submission_catch_up), optional
+eth_start_block - the block from which the manager starts scanning for missed tx (in catch_up mode), optional eth_signer_start_block - the block from which the signer starts scanning for missed tx (in submission_catch_up), optional

 ### Secret network settings